 Laundry gets a new spin

-WeWash connects washing machines and their users
+WeWash connects washing machines and dryers with their users

-Smart machine sharing: the WeWash bootcamp
+machine sharing: that’s how WeWash works

 How washing machine sharing works

 To use WeWash, no high-tech devices are required.
 Already existing shared washing machines and dryers – no matter the age or brand – can be digitalised by equipping them with a WeWash Box which can be easily installed between the machine and its power source.
 In fact, the laundry room doesn't even need an internet connection.
 Payment is digital and cashless.
 Bad news for pickpockets, but good news for building managers – and quite a few new customer groups, ranging from operators of micro-apartments and student housing all the way to hotel groups and campsite operators.

 WeWash, an innovative spin-off from BSH Hausgeräte, connects washing machines and dryers with their users.
 Using WeWash does not require a high-tech appliance but only the WeWash Box, which makes the technology additionally attractive for users as well as operators of shared laundry rooms.